MariaDB is an open source database server. It can be used as the backing

 MariaDB Enterprise will be deployed instead of MariaDB.
 You must agree to all

-ENTERPRISE-LICENSE.md in the charm directory to use
+terms contained in ENTERPRISE-LICENSE.md in the charm directory to use

 If you deployed MariaDB and would like to switch to MariaDB Enterprise, first